Updated: Sep 2, 2021

 And then there is the warning of "But I tell you that anyone who is angry with a brother or sister will be subject to judgment.
 Again, anyone who says to a brother or sister, 'Raca,' is answerable to the court.
 And anyone who says, 'You fool!' will be in danger of the fire of hell."

 Cultural hindsight gives us a platform of judgment, so we cannot always know the context, but given our platform, we must realize that women in the 19th Century were treated as chattel in many instances.
 They had very little in the sense of rights.
 Compassion towards them would have been a better response, regardless of the truth of the accusation.
 In terms of agency, theirs was a world devoid of much agency.
 Thus, if there is any real scoundrel here, the lion's share must fall upon the men.
-Joseph Smith's public behavior at this time cannot escape scrutiny.
+Joseph Smith's public behavior against these accusations at this time cannot escape scrutiny.
+He could have handled it better.

 But it doesn’t mean his accusers were telling the truth.
 In two instances, Pratt’s and Rigdon’s, the accusations were at least partly withdrawn.
 William Law presents an interesting challenge that’s hard to dispute, but since we don’t have a recording of the verbiage given to Jane or William Law from Joseph, we must infer the context primarily from the Nauvoo Expositor.
 We do know the Laws, among others, were against Joseph Smith, and had been for some time, at first because of property disputes, and later, secret teachings and theology.
 It's possible Law was invited into the secret system in order to showcase its innocence and Law either misinterpreted the invitation, or deliberately misrepresented it.
 The closest we ever get to a true contemporary smoking gun is William Law.
 But even he has flaws due to the interest in Law wanting to create his own church and power structure.